 Wait, I can use any cream with natural fibers?!

-If you have natural-fiber diapers, you can use whatever kind of cream you’d like as long as you use enough of a proper detergent and wash with hot water.
-This will keep any petroleum from building up and repelling liquids.
-Cotton, hemp, and bamboo velour (not CBI) should not require a liner for the use of standard diaper creams with a proper wash routine.
+If you have natural-fiber diapers, use whatever kind of cream you’d like as long as you use enough of a proper detergent and wash with hot water.
+This will keep petroleum-products from building up and causing diapers to repel.
+Cotton, hemp, and bamboo velour (not CBI) won’t require a liner for the use of petroleum-based diaper creams with a proper wash routine.
 (You may still want to use a liner, for other reasons, which is totally your call!)

-When you find yourself needing to use a standard cream with synthetic diapers, you can do so by using a liner.
-This liner may be disposable, microfleece, flannel, cotton, t-shirt material, or any other available fabric that is thin and would work with the diaper.
-A popular alternative to disposable liners is Viva brand paper towels.
-They are easily accessible and cost-effective.
-Some versions may need to be cut in half before placed in the diaper.
-Please note that you are NEVER supposed to flush any disposable liners, even if they are advertised as “flushable.”
+If you choose a petroleum-based cream, use a liner with synthetic fiber diapers.
+The liner may be disposable, microfleece, flannel, cotton, t-shirt material, or any other available fabric that is thin and works with the diaper.
+Viva brand paper towels are an easily accessible and cost-effective option. **Please note that no disposable liner can be flushed down the toilet, even if they are advertised as “flushable.”
 Only toilet paper is safe for plumbing systems.
 Clean the liner as much as possible or flush off any excess, then throw the liner away.

 - Angel Baby/Bottom Balm

 - Boudreaux’s Butt Paste (Green Tube, labelled “All-Natural”)